ng-harmony-zz/ng-harmony-evented/src/ng_harmony.md

 *0.1.1*: Since the PowerCtrl is a case for a Mixin and constructors aren't easily mixed in I gave it its own init-function *0.1.9*: StateController ... now we have a conventioned Controller for inter-component-communication, up to the State-Ctrl.
 		 About to battle test and debug, out for beta with the upcoming 0.2.0 ...
+*0.1.19*: Avoiding trouble in $scope.i caused by comment nodes (example angular inserting comment nodes and messing with my node-count) by using .children instead of .childNodes, which are element-nodes only by definition
+*0.1.20*: Changing delegation syntax to < to symbolize a css - parent-selector